 - Decorative Railings & Balusters.
 Just because it’s outdoors doesn’t mean you’re stuck with plain squares and rectangles!
 Railings and balusters come in a variety of types and styles and can be a great way to personalize your space.

 The best place to start when considering a deck replacement or upgrade is with a deck builder that you trust.
 From inspection and planning to finishing the job on-time and on-budget, you’ll want to work with a builder who is transparent about their process and willing to listen to your questions and concerns.

 At Mitchell Construction, we built our business on satisfied customers.
-When you’re ready to get started, call us for your free, no-obligation estimate for your deck repair or replacement project.
+When you’re ready to get started, call us for your deck repair or replacement project.